1. Indexes to the National Register of Archives

 3. Relevant repositories

 The following provides details of repositories and institutions that hold major collections relating to the history of education.
-The repositories have been divided into two groups: firstly, those holding collections that relate to various aspects of the history of education and secondly, those educational institutions of significance to the history of education, mainly schools, that hold their own records.
+The repositories have been divided into two groups: first, those holding collections that relate to various aspects of the history of education and second, those educational institutions of significance to the history of education, mainly schools, that hold their own records.

 This list does not include universities and colleges of higher or further education which retain their own archives and do not collect other records relating to the history of education.